 Abstract

 This contribution reports a cross-check of disparity vector derivation process in inter-view candidate creation in JCT3V-C0097.
 Experiment results perfectly match with those provided by the proponent.
-The software are also studied and confirmed that it are correctly implemented.
+The software was also studied and confirmed that it is correctly implemented.

 JCT3V-C0097 Scheme 1 uses the temporal MV as the first candidate of the disparity vector derivation process which is used in Merge, AMVP and residual prediction process, while the temporal MV is put after special MVcandidates in the current HTM.
 It is reported that the scheme improve coding efficiency by 0.1 % in coded & synthesis on CTC.